oracle/graal/docs/getting-started/graalvm-enterprise/oci/code-editor.md

 # GraalVM Enterprise in OCI Code Editor

-This guide shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Code Editor.
+This guide shows you how to get started with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Code Editor.

-[OCI Code Editor](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/code_editor_intro.htm) provides a rich, in-console editing environment that enables you to edit code and update service workflows and scripts without having to switch between the Console and your local development environment.
+[OCI Code Editor](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/code_editor_intro.htm) provides a rich, in-console editing environment that enables you to edit code without having to switch between the OCI Console and your local development environment.
 The Code Editor enables you to edit and deploy code for various OCI services directly from the OCI Console.

-Code Editor's direct integration with Cloud Shell allows you access to the GraalVM Enterprise Native Image and JDK 17 (Java Development Kit) provided in Cloud Shell.
+Code Editor's direct integration with Cloud Shell allows you to access GraalVM Enterprise Native Image and JDK 17 (Java Development Kit) pre-installed in Cloud Shell.

 > Note: GraalVM Enterprise is available on Oracle Cloud Infrastructure at no additional cost.